 Examples of Situational Archetypes (I see these leading the process archetypes):

-· The Task: The almost superhuman feat(s) the Hero must perform in order to accomplish his quest.
+?
+The Task: The almost superhuman feat(s) the Hero must perform in order to

 I feel comfortable with these interpretations.
 They appeal to me and I think that archetypes should.
 For a longer list see:

 And Jung again: